 It is important to note that this study is not evaluating the effectiveness of PrEP itself, as this has already been demonstrated in a number of studies.
 Rather this study is investigating how PrEP is best implemented to maximise its impact at a population level.

 The study has Human Research Ethics approval from the St Vincent’s Hospital Sydney Human Research Ethics Committee and from ACON’s Ethics Committee.

 Who is eligible for the EPIC–NSW Study?

-Eligibility for EPIC-NSW is based on the NSW PrEP Guidelines.
+Eligibility for EPIC-NSW was based on the NSW PrEP Guidelines.

-People seeking to participate in the EPIC-NSW study will be assessed against the eligibility criteria by clinicians at participating sites across NSW and the ACT.
+People participating in the EPIC-NSW study were assessed against the eligibility criteria by clinicians at participating sites across NSW and the ACT.

 The PrEP ‘Program’